 Valrico church of Christ

 In August of 2000 my oldest child, Ashley, who had been homeschooled since the 6th grade, was about to enter her last year of high school.
-She was doing well enough academically at home, that we’d been exploring the option of having her attend a local community college to start acquiring some college credits that she could potentially transfer to Florida College, where planned to attend college the following year.
+She was doing well enough academically at home, so we’d been exploring the option of having her attend a local community college to start acquiring some college credits that she could potentially transfer to Florida College, where she planned to attend college the following year.

-“1Thus says the Lord,
+“Thus says the Lord,

 “Preserve justice and do righteousness,